-The hill is connected with a 100 year old mini train, travelling by which is an experience in itself.
-The hill offers a lake and has over 30 view-points that give some stunning views of the valley surrounding it.
+The hill is connected with a 100-year-old mini train, traveling by which is an experience in itself.
+The hill offers a lake and has over 30 viewpoints that give some stunning views of the valley surrounding it.
 During the monsoon, clouds descend over the town and one can see streams flowing all around.

 2. Lonavala and Khandala

 These twin hill stations lie at a distance of 96 kilometers from Mumbai and connected by highway and railways.
 These hill stations are known for their chikkis, jellies and of course the beautiful environment.
 Lonavala and Khandala offer some amazing sights of the valleys around them and have a lake, caves, dams and a fort as well.

 During the monsoon, clouds descend on the hills and give you a heavenly experience.
 The towns are well developed and serve as weekend getaways for people living in Mumbai and Pune.

 Lavasa is a planned city located near Pune and is modeled on the town Portofino in Italy.
 It has been the center of many controversies and still remains incomplete, but is a beautiful area to visit.
 The modern architecture combined with the surrounding nature gives the feel of being in Italy instead of India.
 During the monsoon season, just like all other hill stations in the region, the climate in and around Lavasa becomes beautiful and is worth experiencing.